THE DESIGNERS GUILD CARE AND CLEANING GUIDE

 - It is generally accepted that wash temperature is an important factor but equally significant are the effects of mechanical agitation and drying temperature and method.
 Again be careful to follow the instructions given by the Care Symbols.

 - Take care not to dry washed items too quickly.
 Tumble–drying should be avoided whenever possible, as it can cause creasing and shrinkage.

 - Curtains should always be made with an adequate hem, loosely tacked until after the first washing or cleaning.
 An allowance of at least 5% should be added to the length required.

 - Side seams or attached linings should be hand–slipped to allow for differential movement between face fabric and lining.
 Always use a thread of the same fibre as the fabric you are sewing.

 - Curtains may shrink or extend in use owing to fluctuations in atmospheric temperature and/or humidity.
-This is particularly so with fabrics containing a high proportion of viscose.
+This is particularly so with fabrics contain a high proportion of viscose.

 - Make sure that curtains do not hang too close to windows or radiators where either excessive moisture from condensation or excessive heat and dryness can have dramatic effects, in terms of dimensional stability and soiling.

 - Movement of curtains in situ cannot be accepted as a fault in the fabric and claims will not be accepted.

 - Printed or dyed furnishing fabrics nowadays have good inherent resistance to fading in light, but all fabrics do fade eventually.

 - Curtains and blinds should always be lined and, if possible, drawn right back from the windows during daylight hours.
 Do not assume that because you live in a northern climate your curtains will not be affected: the damaging UV rays in sunlight, which cause fading, do penetrate cloudy skies!